serverless/dashboard/docs/integrations/aws.md

 When Dev Mode instrumentation is enabled, an AWS Lambda Layer with an external extension is added to the function.
-This extension is responsible for collecting the trace details, logs, errors, and warnings, and forwarding them to Serverless Console.
+This extension is responsible for collecting the trace details, logs, events, and forwarding them to Serverless Console.
 This extension enables the real-time logging in DevMode by skipping CloudWatch Logs.

 Currently this is limited to Node.js 14+ runtime only.